npetkov/auth0_rails_api_example/README.md

 * __api_secret__ - this is the value used to sign the JWT tokens which API will use for authentication.
 The value must be copied from the "Signing Secret" (read-only) input field in the "Token Settings" section of your Auth0 API.
+* __api_identifier__ - the identifier used for the auth0 API project.
+It will
+  appear in the `aud` claim of the access tokens issued by Auth0 and used to access the API.

 In order to edit the Rails application credentials, run `bin/rails credentials:edit` in the project root.
 If Rails complains about an unset `EDITOR` environmental